3 Download and installation

 3.5 The Low‐Trust version of FParsec

-For optimization reasons the normal implementation of FParsec involves unverifiable code using unmanaged pointers.
+For optimization reasons the normal implementation (the “Big Data edition”) of FParsec involves unverifiable code using unmanaged pointers and runtime code generation.

 If you compile FParsec with the LOW_TRUST conditional compiler symbol, the unverifiable code is replaced with a “safe” alternative.
-This allows FParsec to be run in environments with “reduced trust”, such as medium trust ASP.NET applications or Silverlight applications.
+This allows FParsec to be run in environments with “reduced trust”, such as medium trust ASP.NET applications, and it also allows FParsec to be compiled against reduced subsets of the .NET API.

 The Low‐Trust version of FParsec has the following two major limitations: